DereWah/Skript-AnvilGUI/README.md

 		```
             on anvil gui click:
-                set title of event-anvil gui to event-text
+                set title of event-virtual anvil to event-text
-                open anvil gui event-anvil gui to player
+                open anvil gui event-virtual anvil to player
                 #this will move the text in the anvil gui input to the name of the inventory
 		```